-Confrontation of Climatic risk is a common challenge The Cooperation activities and joint initiatives will support the interoperability of national systems and better coordination in prevention, control and improved response to natural disasters and therefore enhance the effectiveness.
+The Cooperation activities will support the interoperability of national systems and better coordination in prevention, control and improved response to natural disasters and therefore enhance the effectiveness.
 Cooperation will motivate organisational and policy learning processes and more improved efficiency.

 Achievements will contribute to Priority Area 5 (Environmental Risks) of Danube and Pillar 3 (Environmental Quality) of Adriatic - Ionian Macro-regional Strategies.